Out of State Student

 Columbus State University desires to resolve student and consumer grievances, complaints and concerns in an expeditious, fair, and pleasant manner.
 Complaints regarding any aspect of CSU operations should be filed internally to CSU authorities first and then, if necessary, to external authorities.
 Visit our Student and Consumer Complaint Process page for more information.

 Visit our Student Resources page for helpful information and tools for online students.

 SARA Approved Institution

-Columbus State University has been approved by Georgia to participate in the National Council for State Authorization Reciprocity Agreements.
+Columbus State University has been approved by GA-SARA to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.